Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Introduction

 The problem of finding a single Nash equilibrium has been well-studied for (nearly) all classes of games; for instance,~\cite{rosen65} provides an efficient algorithm to compute the unique equilibrium for a class of convex games.
-However, for games with multiple equilibria, understanding the entire set of Nash equilibria is vitally important to fully characterize the possible rational behaviors of the players in the game.
-Despite the importance of finding all Nash equilibria in practice, this problem has received less attention and are limited to specific classes of games.
-There have been numerous studies on computing all Nash equilibria for finite games; we refer the interested reader to, e.g.,~\cite{mckelvey1996computation,parsopoulos2004computation,herings2005globally,wu2015new}, references therein, and citations thereof.
-We also wish to highlight~\cite{judd2012finding} which utilizes algebraic geometry to find (a superset of) all Nash equilibria in continuous games without binding constraints.
-Generalized Nash games have additionally been approached as quasi-variational inequalities~\cite{harker1991}; such an approach allows for the computation of (a superset of) all Nash equilibria by considering an infinite number of variational inequalities in a shared constraint setting~\cite{nabetani2011parametrized}.
+However, for games with multiple equilibria, understanding the entire set of Nash equilibria is vitally important to fully characterize the possible (jointly) rational behaviors of the players in the game.
+Despite the importance of finding all Nash equilibria in practice, this problem has received less attention and results are so far limited to specific classes of games.
+There have been numerous studies on computing all Nash equilibria for finite games; we refer the interested reader to e.g.,~\cite{mckelvey1996computation,parsopoulos2004computation,herings2005globally,wu2015new}, references therein, and citations thereof.
+We also wish to highlight~\cite{judd2012finding} which utilizes algebraic geometry to find (a superset of) all Nash equilibria in continuous games without binding constraints, i.e., where the equilibria lie within the interior of the feasible region.
+Generalized Nash games have additionally been approached as quasi-variational inequalities~(\cite{harker1991}); such an approach allows for the computation of (a superset of) all Nash equilibria by considering an infinite number of variational inequalities in a shared constraint setting~(\cite{nabetani2011parametrized}).
 In contrast to these aforementioned approaches, our methodology merely relies on the appropriate vector optimization algorithms to compute all Nash equilibria.
-In fact, our approach can be readily extended to vector games which, as far as the authors are aware, does not have any algorithms to compute all equilibria for general classes of problems.
-To highlight the novelty of our approach, we provide numerical examples in which we compute all Nash equilibria in settings which these prior cited approaches can\emph{not} be applied.
+In fact, our approach can be readily extended to vector games (\cite{Corley85,bade2005}) in which the computation of Nash equilibria is often considered a challenge because of the large number of solutions and for which, as far as the authors are aware, there do no exist any algorithms to compute all equilibria for general classes of problems.
+To highlight the novelty of our approach, we provide numerical examples in which we compute all Nash equilibria in settings where these prior cited approaches \emph{cannot} be applied.